ma225tq/stringManipulationLib/README.md

 Direct contributions are currently not accepted.
 Please feel free to open issues if you want to suggest features or improvements.

 Thank you.

+## License

+The library is licensed under the MIT license, which in short means you can use, modify, and distribute the software in a commercial or non-commerical product without any restrictions.
+The software does not come with any guarantees.
+Please see the official license description (here)[./LICENSE]